med-sci/teachmecadd/readme.md

-# A Computer aided drug discovery teaching tool
+# A teaching tool for computer aided drug discovery